jisungahn10/jisungahn10.github.io/_projects/omburo.md

     Figure 1: (Left) Precession, external torque, and angular momentum shown on a coin.
 (Right) Leaning of the coin can be seen in a 2-D view.
 </div>

-Gyroscopic precession is the relationship between the angular momentum of an object and the torque applied to it.
  I first analyzed this phenomenon on a simple coin (Figure 1) rolling down a surface and extended my analysis to OmBURo (Figure 2).
 Check out my publication for more indepth derivations on the dynamics.

 <div class="row">
     <div class="col-4">